Dhanush123/Parrot/README.md

 # Parrot
-An alexa skill that repeats anything you say.
+An Amazon Alexa skill that repeats anything you say.